IllDepence/Canvas-Indexer/README.md

 ## Logo
 The Canvas Indexer logo uses image content from [絵本花葛蘿](http://codh.rois.ac.jp/pmjt/book/200015291/) in the [日本古典籍データセット（国文研所蔵）](http://codh.rois.ac.jp/pmjt/book/) provided by the [Center for Open Data in the Humanities](http://codh.rois.ac.jp/), used under [CC-BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/).
 The Canvas Indexer logo is licensed under [CC-BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/) by Tarek Saier.

+## Support
+Sponsored by the National Institute of Informatics.
+Supported by the Center for Open Data in the Humanities, Joint Support-Center for Data Science Research, Research Organization of Information and Systems.